New batteries entering Australia in 2026: what Perth buyers should know

 - Installer experience: Ask your installer how many units they've installed of the specific model — newer products may have a steeper learning curve.

-More competition is good for Perth consumers.
-These new entrants are pushing prices down and features up.
-EcoFlow's 15-year warranty and Energy-LIB's aggressive launch pricing are particularly noteworthy.
-However, we recommend checking SSL and CEC approval status before committing — accessing the full suite of WA rebates can save thousands.
+More competition helps Perth buyers.
+These entrants are lowering prices and adding features.
+EcoFlow's 15-year warranty and Energy-LIB's low launch price both stand out.
+Before committing, check the SSL and CEC approval status — the WA rebates can save thousands, and they only apply to listed products.
 Use our battery catalogue to compare specifications across all available brands.

 Published: March 8, 2026